Moonbase59/autocue/README.md

 > [!NOTE]
 > **_During mid-July until mid-August 2024, I will generally not be available.
 I might check in from time to time, but cannot guarantee any answers._**

+> [!WARNING]
+> **Autocue was made for Liquidsoap 2.2.5 and is not yet fully compatible with the new Liquidsoap 2.3.x rolling release, since some parameters have changed in Liquidsoap.
+I’ll start working on a new version when back.**

 **Note:** This documentation describes the standalone `cue_file` and `autocue.cue_file`, my integration into Liquidsoap’s `autocue:` protocol.

 **Note:** The previous `integrate-with-liquidsoap` branch is now gone.
 I updated the `master` branch and you can get the latest versions from that.